sympa-community/gpldoc/man/sympa_config.5.md

     domain (`robot.conf`), site (`sympa.conf`)

 This is used to construct URLs of web interface.
+The protocol (either https:// or http://) is required.

 Example: